Soriatane Side Effects

 increased sensitivity to touch

-muscle tension or tightness
+muscle stiffness, tension, or tightness

-nausea or vomiting (severe and continuing)
+nausea (severe and continuing)

 redness of the face, neck, arms, and occasionally, upper chest